ucrcsedept/galah/docs/src/galah.api/commands/create_assignment.rst

     :param due_cutoff: The cutoff date of the assignment (same format as due).
                        After the cutoff date, students won't even be able to submit at all.

+	:param hide_until: If specified, the assignment will not be visible to users until this time.
+If ``none`` is specified, the previous hide-until date is removed.

     :raises RuntimeError: If you are not a teacher of for_class and not an admin.